 Welcome to Hospital Radio Reading

-Since 1957, Hospital Radio Reading (HRR) has been broadcasting and entertaining, to the patients and staff at the Royal Berkshire Hospital in Reading.
-Our station runs entirely by volunteers, a combination of live and pre-recorded shows, broadcasting 24 hours a day, 7 days a week, via the Hospedia bedside entertainment system, online via our website or on the TuneIn app.
+Since 1957, Hospital Radio Reading (HRR) has been broadcasting to – and entertaining – the patients and staff at the Royal Berkshire Hospital in Reading.
+Our station is run entirely by volunteers, broadcasts 24 hours a day, 7 days a week, and provides a combination of live and pre-recorded shows which can be heard free of charge via the Hospedia entertainment system at patients’ bedsides, online via this website or on the TuneIn app.

 I hope that listening to our programmes will help to make your stay in the RBH is as pleasant as possible in the circumstances.
 And, on behalf of all of us at HRR, may I wish you a speedy recovery.